MarkParker5/STARK/docs/where-to-host.md

 2. **Home Server**: You can host Stark on a dedicated home server or even on personal PCs.
 This can be a dedicated machine or single-board computers like the Raspberry Pi.
 The advantage is local access and full control over your data and operations.

 3. **Custom Interfaces**: With Stark running on a server, you can develop custom interfaces for access.
 For example, by implementing an HTTP server, as was done in the shared example, you can connect other devices to Stark.
-Detailed instructions can be found at [/advanced/custom-interfaces](/advanced/custom-interfaces).
+Detailed instructions can be found at [Custom Interfaces](advanced/custom-interfaces.md).

 ---